Logan Kelly

 Unauthorized tool invocation.
 An agent that has access to a "send email" MCP tool can send emails.
 The question is: under what conditions should it be allowed to?
 If the agent's legitimate scope is answering product questions, and it has access to an email tool for a narrow set of notification purposes, what prevents it from invoking that tool in other contexts?
 Without an explicit policy that defines when the tool may be called, the answer is "the model's judgment."
 That's not a policy.
 That's a hope.

-Data exfiltration through tool calls.
-An agent with access to database query tools and communication tools could, in theory, retrieve sensitive data and transmit it externally — not through a single dramatic action, but through a sequence of plausible-looking operations that individually wouldn't raise flags.
-Defending against this requires visibility into sequences of tool calls and cross-tool patterns, not just individual invocations.
+Data exfiltration through tool call sequences.
+An agent with access to database query tools and communication tools could retrieve sensitive data and transmit it externally — not through a single dramatic action, but through a sequence of plausible-looking operations that individually wouldn't raise flags.
+Defending against this requires visibility into sequences of tool calls and cross-tool patterns within a session, not just individual invocations.
+This is what the CIS guide calls "auditable interactions across the protocol layer."

 Why Existing Agent Governance Doesn't Fully Address MCP